Get Adobe Flash player

 Traditionally, Masons do not ask others to join.
 Here are the steps that you will need to follow in order to become a member:

 1. Request a petition (application) from a Mason, complete the form, and return it to him.
-To request a petition from Hill City Lodge, please come and join us for dinner every Tuesday evening at 5:30pm.
+To request a petition from Hill City Lodge, please come and join us for dinner any Tuesday evening.
+Brethren begin showing up around 5:30 pm and dinner is served at 6:30.

 2. Your petition will be taken to your local Lodge and a committee will be appointed to visit you.
 During this visit they will find out why you want to be a Mason and answer any questions you may have.